Python NumPy absolute()

 arr = np.array([-46])

-# Use numpy.absolute() to get the absolute value
+# To get the absolute value

 arr2 = np.absolute(arr)